 Gamers will use the Wii controller to steer Sonic and experience an untapped freedom in gameplay and control.
 Hold the controller horizontally with two hands and tilt left and right to steer Sonic on different paths and maneuver deftly from obstacles and enemies.
 Continue to tilt and fling forward to dash-attack ground and air enemies and to break down barriers.
 In addition to the main game is an array of unique controller-focused mini-games which make Sonic Wild Fire fun to play alone or as a multiplayer game with friends.
 Get ready for a refreshing adventure that puts you on the forefront of gaming!

 The Sonic series has hit many homes since its '91 debut.
 Its fast paced action and blurring backgrounds caused many to wow with wonder.
-Sonic and the Secret Rings is the blue blur's newest adventure, and it's pretty quick on its...read full review
+Sonic and the Secret Rings is the blue blur's newest adventure, and it's pretty quick on its feet.
+Now, I have been a long-time sonic fan....read full review

 WG: We all know 3D Sonic games are for the most part, not so great, to put it nicely.
 But there are always... read more